LumitoLuma/LumitoLuma/README.md

 Remebmer that reporting bugs at the contact page is not allowed, unless you have reported them through Issues tab and you have not received any comments for a while (minimum a week).

+## Discussing about other things
+You can ask, answer and discuss about my software/website/repos in the new [Discussions page](https://github.com/LumitoLuma/LumitoLuma/discussions).

+Remember to read the [guidelines](https://github.com/LumitoLuma/LumitoLuma/discussions/1) before posting.

 ### Hope you enjoy my repositories!

 <!--